LordAlexWorks/guava.ios/fastlane/README.md

 fastlane ios screens
 ```
 Creates new screenshots and uploads them to iTunes Connect
-### ios beta
+### ios dailybuild
 ```
-fastlane ios beta
+fastlane ios dailybuild
 ```
-Release a new beta version on TestFlight
+Submit a new daily build to Apple TestFlight

-This action does the following:

-- Verifies API keys are non-empty

-- Ensures a clean git status

-- Increment the build number

-- Build and sign the app

-- Upload the ipa file to testFlight

-- Post a message to slack containing the download link

-- Commit and push the version bump
+A daily build is sent to Guava team by default
 ### ios weeklybuild
 ```
 fastlane ios weeklybuild